Dash-Industry-Forum/DocumentAuthoringExample/MyDocument.bs.md

 </html>
 </xmp>

+## Ambiguity ## {#ambiguity}

+Ambiguity is a type of meaning in which several interpretations are plausible.
+A common aspect of ambiguity is uncertainty.
+It is thus an attribute of any idea or statement whose intended meaning cannot be definitively resolved according to a rule or process with a finite number of steps.
+(The ambi- part of the term reflects an idea of "two", as in "two meanings".)

 ## References ## {#document-references}

 There is a shortcut syntax for cross references to chapters in the same document: [[#introduction]]